nosas/blog/toonvision/classification/article.md

 Like most MMORPGs, there's no single focus in ToonTown's gameplay.
 Players can perform whatever activities they want: socialize, explore the world, fight Cogs, complete tasks for rewards, fish, race karts, and even play minigames.

-We won't discuss too much about the game itself in this article because we're focusing on building a image classifier, not a full end-to-end ToonTown AI.
+We won't discuss too much about the game itself in this article because we're focusing on building an image classifier, not a full end-to-end ToonTown AI.

 ### Toons